opentripplanner/OpenTripPlanner/docs/RouteRequest.md

 Tags with which a vehicle parking will not be used.
 If empty, no tags are banned.

+Vehicle parking tags can originate from different places depending on the origin of the parking(OSM or RT feed).

 <h3 id="rd_boardSlackForMode">boardSlackForMode</h3>

 **Since version:** `2.0` ∙ **Type:** `enum map of duration` ∙ **Cardinality:** `Optional`